JordanRad/concurrency-practice/README.md

 # Concurrency with Go
-Here you can find Go mini projects - everyday problems that can be solved better with concurrency.
+Here you can find everyday problems that can be solved better with concurrency.

 ## Content